-Data from the first PARCC administration will not be made available to schools/districts until late 2015.
-Decisions to modify the PARCC administration and test structures have been made for 2016 administration.
-It will have to be determined if comparisons between the 2015 and 2016 data can be made.
+Data from the first PARCC administration was made available to schools/districts in late 2015.
+Decisions to modify the PARCC administration and test structures were made for the 2016 administration and comparisons between the 2015 and 2016 data were unable to be made.

 - Woodlawn Middle School (Long Grove, Illinois) was named a 2016 U.S. Department of Education National Blue Ribbon School for its students' strong academic standing, its second recognition in this category.

 - In 2016 Country Meadows Elementary School was ranked in the Top 10 Elementary Schools in Lake County by Chicago Magazine.

 - Kildeer Countryside CCSD 96 was named as an Apple Distinguished School District for 2015-2017, a two-year designation.